We found 135 chiropractors near San Leandro, CA.

-Dr. Hagop Hakimian practices chiropractic.
-His clinical interests include scoliosis, holistic approaches, and temporomandibular joint disorder (TMJ).
-Patients rated Dr. Hakimian highly, giving him an average of 4.5 stars out of 5.
-He is an in-network provider for Most Insurance Plans, Self-Pay/Uninsured, and Medicare insurance.
+Dr. Hagop Hakimian's specialty is chiropractic.
+His average patient rating is 4.5 stars out of 5.
+His areas of expertise include scoliosis, holistic approaches, and temporomandibular joint disorder (TMJ).
+Dr. Hakimian takes Most Insurance Plans, Self-Pay/Uninsured, and Medicare insurance.

 Clinical interests: Carpal Tunnel Syndrome, Holistic Approaches, Spine Problems, Scoliosis, General Care, Trigger Point ...
 (Read more)

-Dr. R. Martins works as a chiropractor in Castro Valley, CA. Her areas of expertise include temporomandibular joint disorder (TMJ), activator methods, and general care.
-Dr. Martins is in-network for Blue Cross/Blue Shield, Aetna, Self-Pay/Uninsured, and more.
-She has received the distinction of Honors Chiropractic Intern.
+Dr. R. Martins specializes in chiropractic.
+Her clinical interests include temporomandibular joint disorder (TMJ), activator methods, and general care.
+Blue Cross/Blue Shield, Aetna, and Self-Pay/Uninsured are among the insurance carriers that Dr. Martins takes.
+Dr. Martins has received the distinction of Honors Chiropractic Intern.

 Clinical interests: Spine Problems, General Care, Temporomandibular Joint Disorder, Activator Methods

 Medicare Patient Age